8ctopus/php-sandbox/README.md

 ## get console to containers

 ### web container

     docker exec -it dev-web zsh

 ### database container

     docker exec -it dev-db zsh

+## Xdebug

+The development environment is fully configured to debug php code from the PC.
+In the Xdebug client on the computer set the variables as follows:

+    host: 127.0.0.1
+    port: 9000
+    path mapping: "/var/www/site/" : "$GIT_ROOT/dev/"

+For path mapping, $GIT_ROOT is the absolute path to where you cloned this repository in.

 ## use composer

     docker exec -it dev-web zsh
     composer ...

 ## install laravel framework

     docker exec -it dev-web zsh
     composer create-project --prefer-dist laravel/laravel blog
     cd blog